Braathens SAFE Flight 253: Investigation

 A commission was appointed to investigate the accident.
 Representatives from the Royal Norwegian Air Force and de Havilland inspected the wreckage on 11 November, concluding that the aircraft was a write-off.
 The investigative commission published a preliminary report on 20 November, and a final report was published on 9 May 1957.

 The commission rejected the notion that the aircraft did not have a sufficiently potent ice protection system, stating that Herons were equipped with a better system than comparable aircraft.
 It stated that no contemporary ice protections system would have been capable of de-icing the aircraft given the conditions.
 Members found no faults with the pilot's actions.
 They also recommended that airlines equip aircraft with additional first-aid and survival equipment.

 The commission found that the aircraft was subject to so much icing that even if it had steered clear of Hummelfjell, it would still have been forced to land within a short time, or it would have inevitably crashed.
 Icing happened extremely rapidly, and the commission found that the pilots' choice to turn back could not have happened earlier.
 It stated that the weather data that the pilots received at Værnes did not predict the conditions which led to the icing.
-However, it found that had the pilots conferred in person with a meteorologist concerning the weather along the whole route, the conditions may have been predicted.
+However, it found that had the pilots conferred in person with a meteorologist concerning the weather along the whole route, the conditions might have been predicted.
 The commission recommended that such procedures be developed.

 Flight 253 was the third write-off of a Heron and the second fatal accident of that type.
 The accident was Braathens SAFE's first fatal accident.
 Along with Flight 239 in 1972, which killed 40 people, they would be the only fatal accidents in the airline's history.
 A memorial has been erected at the crash site.

 Parts from Flight 253 were afterwards used to rebuild two other Herons: LN-NPI, damaged on 26 January 1957, and LN-SUL.